What is the best fertility lubricant?

-- Internal application – Lubricants with internal applicator allow you to mimic your natural cervical fluid.
+Lubricants with internal applicator allow you to mimic your natural cervical fluid.
 Increased fluid makes it easier for sperm to reach your cervix.

-Benefits of Lubricants
+Benefits of Sperm Safe Lubricant

 Disadvantages of Lubricants

-- Sensitivities – Some people may be sensitive or allergic to some ingredients in the lubricant.
+Some people may be sensitive or allergic to some ingredients in the lubricant.
 So a skin test on both you and your partner before using the product on intimate areas.

-If you are looking for a natural chemical free and sperm friendly lubricant look no further.
+If you are looking for a natural chemical free and sperm friendly lubricant, look no further.

 You can use it to clear up any lurking yeast infections which create a hostile environment for sperm.
-Do not use if you or your parent have a nut allergy.
+Do not use if you or your partner have a nut allergy.